Table of Contents

 Data backup is insurance against loss.
 There is short-term loss where the goal is to recover immediately from a computer crash, perhaps caused by a power failure.
 There is also long-term loss, where there is need to recover data accidentally deleted some time ago, the loss of which has just been discovered.
 And there is sometimes a need to reproduce hard copy of forms from some previous year.

-Short term backup is the first type to consider.
-This is what is needed if a database file or folder is damaged.
 A major consideration for backup is the environment.
 How many computers are included?
 Is there a network?
 What other backup procedures are in use?

-CFS programs can be configured to back up the data on program exit (if there has been a data change).
+CFS programs can be configured to back up data on program exit (if there has been a data change).

 CFS programs are able to write the backup to various media.
 The single user version and the network version of the program can write a backup to: